 Appalachian Trail – October 13, 2013

-I’ve always taken hanging out with family and friends for granted, but after weeks of hiking, dehydrated food, and quick little motel stays on the trail, it was always a treat to see everyone for the night, gorge on “real” food, and laugh hard as I caught up on events in the “real world.”
-It was also a joy to take a long hot shower, and roll around on the floor with an ecstatic Staffy.
+I’ve always taken hanging out with family and friends for granted, but after weeks of hiking, dehydrated food, and quick little motel stays on the trail, it was a treat to see everyone for the night, gorge on “real” food, and laugh hard as I caught up on events in the “real world.”
+It was also a joy to take a long hot shower, and roll around on the floor with an ecstatic little dog.

 On a positive note, this eight mile section also had great trail magic.
 There was a cooler with just about EVERYTHING you could want and need, including AAA batteries.
 This was only my second instance of trail magic on the hike, with the first being in Maine.
-I had forgotten to purchase more batteries for my headlamp, so this was a timely find.
-Thanks!
+I had forgotten to purchase more batteries for my headlamp, so this was a timely find!